3 Costly Medigap Buying Mistakes

 If you don’t want to push the enroll now button, apply directly with the insurer, or deal with high pressure tactics then you can choose compassion, understanding, and patience.
 I know that’s seems odd.
 But, there are plenty of insurance professionals, like myself, who have those qualities.

 The bottom line is you need to be comfortable making decisions about your Medigap benefits.
 Don’t limit your choices with one insurance company or let anyone pressure you into buying Medigap.
 You can do this!
-Just be diligent and use my tips on how to avoid Medigap buying mistakes.
+Just be diligent and use my tips on how to avoid the biggest Medicare mistakes.

 We’re dedicated to help you throughout the entire Medicare Supplement process – from education, applying, and ongoing service.
 You may have many questions or none at all.
 Either way, we’ll customize our approach based on your needs.
 We make sure you’re getting the best value with your Medigap plan from year to year.